 - In a medium-sized bowl add the sugar and cocoa powder and stir until combined.

-- Add 1 cup of the cold whipping cream and vanilla to the bowl and beat on medium speed until the mixture becomes thick and creamy.
+- Add 1 cup of the cold whipping cream and vanilla to the bowl and beat on medium speed with an electric mixer until the mixture becomes thick and creamy.
 Scrape the bowl with a rubber spatula as needed.

 - Add the gelatin to the chocolate and mix on medium speed until the gelatin is mixed in.
 Pour the mousse into the prepared tart shell and spread it to the edges with a spatula.